-Create Machine Specific Disks from Alternate Locations
+Create Machine Specific Disks from Alternate Locations in Windows Server 2008

-You can create machine specific disks from alternate locations.
+You can create machine specific disks from alternate locations for Windows Server 2008.

 To create a machine specific disk from an alternate location

 1. Prepare an empty floppy disk.
 Format the disk, if necessary, so it can be used by the operating system.
 2. In the alternate location configured to store the disaster recovery information, locate the folder for the machine for which the recovery disk needs to be created.